Countly/countly-server/README.md

 * **Questions?** [Ask in our Community forum](http://community.count.ly)

 ## What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source [mobile](https://count.ly/mobile-analytics) & [web analytics](http://count.ly/web-analytics), [rich push notifications](https://count.ly/plugins/rich-push-notifications) and [crash reporting](https://count.ly/plugins/crash-analytics) platform powering more than 2500 web sites and 14000 mobile applications as of 2017 Q3.
-It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.
+[Countly](http://count.ly) is an innovative, real-time, open source [mobile](https://count.ly/mobile-analytics) & [web analytics](http://count.ly/web-analytics), [rich push notifications](https://count.ly/plugins/rich-push-notifications) and [crash reporting](https://count.ly/plugins/crash-analytics) platform powering more than 2500 web sites, 14000 mobile applications and several tens of thousands of desktop applications as of 2017 Q3.
+It collects data from mobile, desktop, web apps including Apple Watch, TvOS and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

 With the help of [Javascript SDK](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
 For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).